backstagephp/fields/README.md

 ## About the package

-This package provides a simple way to add configurable fields to your Filament resources.
+This package provides a simple - yet extendable - way to add configurable fields to your Filament resources.
 We provide you all Filament Form fields and a way to add your own fields.

 ## Installation